robak86/hardwired/packages/di-core/src/di-core-todo.md

   need to return merged builder instance.
 This is not possible without higher order types

-DefinitionsSet -> ModuleRegistry
+ModuleRegistry -> RegistryRecord
-TRegistry -> TModuleRegistryShape
+TRegistryRecord -> TModuleRegistryShape